GeovannyAlExRs/crediok/README.md

 # crediok
-Project developed in PHP with MyQL Database
+Project developed in PHP with MySQL Database